George-Rhodes/week6-project/README.md

 ![Imgur](https://i.imgur.com/tO9B8Cs.png)

 ### CI Pipeline
 The image below represents my continuous integration pipeline with the associated frameworks and services related to them.
 It is a breakdown of the services and tools used to develop and deploy a well-tested, functioning program.
 The services I have chosen within the pipeline provide the most efficient method of rapid development to be automated and tested.
+I used VSC for editing as I found it more visually pleasing and easier on the eye when edidting code

 ![Imgur](https://i.imgur.com/WhYD2i2.png)